• Skip to main content

 About Lauren Hunter

-Just a few years ago, Lauren Hunter discovered that she was a Highly Sensitive Person (HSP), suddenly so many things started making sense.
-She's been a writer, poet, musician, and communication professional for over two decades and now enjoys exploring this HSP journey with others.
+Just a few years ago, Lauren Hunter discovered that she was a Highly Sensitive Person (HSP), and suddenly so many things started making sense.
+She's been an author, poet, musician, and communication professional for over two decades and now enjoys exploring this HSP journey with others.
 She lives in Northern California with her husband and their four children.
 Her latest book is Write Your Journey: A Step-by-Step Guide to Write Your Life Story Fast.
-Lauren is a transformational life coach and has completed her HSP Certification with the Nickerson Institute.
+Lauren is an HSP-trained coach and has completed her HSP Certification with the Nickerson Institute.
+Learn more about HSP coaching with Lauren today.

 you’ll also love